dosreislab/dosreislab.github.io/people.md

 ![](/assets/figs/muthu.png)

 Muthukumaran graduated as B.Tech (Bachelor of technology) in biotechnology at Sathyabama University, Chennai, India.
 He then pursued further studies in the same branch as a M.Tech student at Vellore Institute of Technology.
 His research focussed on designing a statistical QSAR (quantitative structure-activity relationship) model using multivariate image analysis for the prediction of biological activities of flavonoid derivatives, pharmaceutically active against acetylcholinesterase and HIV-1 inhibitors.
 As a PhD student in the lab, he worked on statistical methods to detect adaptation in molecular sequences and tests of the molecular clock.

+# Andaman Kaosung (2024), MSc

+Andaman carried out his MSc in Biodiversity and Conservation project on the evolution of shrikes (Laniidae, Aves).

 # Gustavo Ballen (2021-2023), Postdoc